Dental Veneers in Chicago, IL

 Porcelain veneers are very resilient and durable.
 They usually last longer than composite resin veneers for most patients.
 Another perk of these veneers is that they don’t stain easily.
 People often get veneers for cosmetic purposes.
 It would be counterproductive for the veneers to stain easily, leading to a dark smile.

 We usually apply porcelain veneers over a couple of visits.
-At Ganger Family Dentistry, we make sure that our clients understand that the application of veneers will require the removal of some tooth enamel.
+At our dental office, we make sure that our clients understand that the application of veneers will require the removal of some tooth enamel.
 Once enamel is removed, it can’t grow back.

 That shouldn’t matter if you’re getting veneers, though.
 They’ll keep your teeth and smile looking great.
 If they’re damaged, they can be fixed or replaced.